rohit-gohri/danger-plugin-todos/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![License](https://img.shields.io/github/license/rohit-gohri/danger-plugin-todos)](https://github.com/rohit-gohri/danger-plugin-todos/blob/master/LICENSE.md)

-> A danger-js plugin to list all todos/fixmes/etc added/changed in a PR
+A [danger-js](https://danger.systems/js/) plugin to list all todos/fixmes/etc added/changed in a PR.

+## Intro to Danger

+Danger is a tool to automate common code review practices.
+It can run as part of your CI pipeline and help maintain standards.
+Check out their github repo at [danger/danger-js](https://github.com/danger/danger-js).
+You can configure it using a `dangerfile`, which is a javscript or typescript file in the root of your project.
+It'll post it's results as a comment in the PRs of your project.

 ## Usage

+To use you must already have `danger-js` set up in your repo.

 ### Install